Configure boundary groups for System Center Configuration Manager

 For more information about client site assignment, see Using Automatic Site Assignment for Computers in How to assign clients to a site in System Center Configuration Manager.

-When a client requests the location of a distribution point, Configuration Manager sends the client a list that includes the site systems of the appropriate type that are associated with each boundary group that includes the clients current network location:
+When a client requests the location of a distribution point, Configuration Manager sends the client a list of site systems.
+These site systems are of the appropriate type associated with each boundary group that includes the clients current network location:

 During software distribution, clients request a location for deployment content that is available from a distribution point, or other valid content source (like a client configured for Peer Cache).